Gaulish Paganism

 • Taranos- The Thunderer, associated with storms, the sky, and cosmic order.
 He wields lightning as a symbol of his power and is a protector of the people.

 • Sucellos - The Good Striker, often depicted with a mallet or hammer.
-He is associated with prosperity, agriculture, and the cycle of life and death.
+He is associated with boundaries, prosperity, agriculture, and the cycle of life and death.
 His companion is Nantosueltā.

 • Nantosueltā - A goddess of nature, valleys, and domestic harmony.
 Often linked to funerary customs, she is sometimes portrayed with a dovecote or a beehive.